Data Warehouse Testing Tool

 1. A single table is populated from multiple source systems or multiple tables.

-2. Different columns in a table get populated from different feeds.
-Sometime even a single column can get sequentially updated by different data feeds.
+2. Different columns in a table get populated and from different feeds.
+Sometimes even a single column can get sequentially updated by different data feeds.

 Data integration creates complex challenges with testing.
 For integration testing, multiple rules must be created and grouped together.
 Then the execution is orchestrated in the correct order to ensure the data is integrated correctly.